Evaluating Individual-Level Programs

 Interventions focused on individual behavioral change may provide education, training, and services to individuals.
 Examples of rural obesity interventions that have been evaluated to assess individual behavioral change are provided.

-County Coalition for Health and Wellness and Activate
+County Coalition for Health and Wellness

 Summary: Eight Coalition and Activate programs used community coalitions to create healthier environments, disseminate health promotion programs, and improve access to healthcare.
 The evaluation assessed program reach and effectiveness in achieving knowledge and behavior change among participants in the initiative.